|

 - I found that the local bike shops in nearby Traverse City, Michigan have higher-priced ebike brands with models from $2000 to $5000.
 They are very nice and can be repaired at those shops, but they're way out of my range!

-- Suttons Bay Bikes in Suttons Bay, Michigan is encouraging as they sell and repari Aventon bikes, in the range of $1000 to $1800.
+- Suttons Bay Bikes in Suttons Bay, Michigan is encouraging as they sell and repair Aventon bikes, in the range of $1000 to $1800.
 Aventon bikes themselves look very good; the complaints at the BBB came about from the customer support of their direct sales.
 So it's great to see a local shop that sell and repairs these.

 - A lot of the companies I looked at online have mid-priced ebikes ranging from $1000 to $2500.
 Most of those are shipped direct to you from the company.